bcbio/bcbio.github.io/_posts/2016-04-04-vardict-filtering.md

 synthetic 4 example includes alignments for both build 37 and 38 as well as structural variant calling, so is a full tumor characterization you can use as a template for calling on your cancer samples.
-By combining validation and analysis tools we provide a useful distribution for both improving algorithms and running real research samples.
+By combining validation and analysis tools we provide a integrated approach that both improves algorithms and runs real research samples.